dimejy2/ATSandbox/README.md

 # africastalking-node.js
-Official AfricasTalking node.js API wrapper
+AfricasTalking node.js Sandbox API wrapper

+### About
+This is a wrapper for the Africa's Talking Sandbox API.
+It tracks the [Official Africa's talking API](https://github.com/AfricasTalkingLtd/africastalking-node.js).
+The documentation provided here is the same.

 ### Install